-In the timeless battle of almond butter vs peanut butter, there are many arguments for both sides, including taste, nutrients, and ultimate health benefits.
-Before you buy, it is important to understand how these two popular kinds of nut butter differ, and what effects each can have on your health.
+In the battle of almond butter vs peanut butter, there are many arguments for both sides, including taste, nutrients, and ultimate health benefits.
+Before you buy any, it is important to understand how these two popular kinds of nut butter differ, and what effects each can have on your health.

 Almond Butter vs Peanut Butter

 Plant-based butters have emerged as healthy alternatives to dairy butter as they make for a tasty spread.
 But now that there are so many forms of nut butters, the curiosity or obligation, maybe if someone is allergic to peanuts, is giving a huge rise to a comparison between the two beloved spreads – almond butter and peanut butter.

 Although almond butter andshare quite a bit in terms of flavor and nutrient profile, there are some clear differences that should be addressed.
 So let’s check out the characteristics of both and see which one wins the game!

 According to the USDA, one tablespoon of almond butter i.e. 16 g, contains the following nutrients: